georgiarichards/opioiddeaths/README.md

-# Coroner Prevent Future Death (PFD) reports & opioid cases
+# Opioid-related Prevention of Future Deaths reports (PFDs)

-This is a juypter notebook used to scrape all case information and all PDFs on Prevent Future Death Reports (PFDs) from the UK Courts & Tribunial website (https://www.judiciary.uk/subject/prevention-of-future-deaths/)

-I am scrapping this website for a study that will systematically analyse coroners’ reports of PFDs in which an opioid was implicated in a death, and the responses to them.
+This is a juypter notebook used to scrape all case information from the [Courts & Tribunial Judiciary website](https://www.judiciary.uk/subject/prevention-of-future-deaths/).
+We are scraping this website for a study that will systematically analyse PFDs in which an opioid was implicated in a death, and the responses to them.

-I plan to create a database/repository of cases using this website scrape.
+We have created the [Preventable Deaths Database and Tracker](https://preventabledeathstracker.net/) using this website scrape.
+Our other Github repository for this project is [here](https://github.com/georgiarichards/georgiarichards.github.io).